zeuslawyer/learning-collection/apollo-prisma-react/README.md

   - **prisma.yml** : is the root configuration file for your Prisma project.

   - **datamodel.prisma**: 👉 _the DB Data Schema_.
 It defines your data model in the GraphQL Schema Definition Language (SDL).
-When using Prisma, the datamodel is used to describe the database schema.
+When using Prisma, the datamodel is used to describe the database schema. **IMPORTANT:** Prisma uses this file to generate the tables in the database.

 - **src**: This directory holds the source files for your GraphQL server.